The four pillars of SEO are:

 Start small and get easy wins with social media platforms.
 Build trust and authority with your community, and build from there.
 Your community will share, like, and interact with your posts which will be beneficial to your website’s domain authority.

-Key Takeaways: 4 Pillars of SEO
+Key Takeaways: Four Pillars of SEO

-To recap, online businesses should focus on building a strong foundation for their website and use the 4 pillars of SEO to build it up.
+To recap, online businesses should focus on building a strong foundation for their website and use the four pillars of SEO to build it up.
 If the right mechanisms are put in place, a website will be able to engage in sustainable and long-term growth.
 To recap, let’s look one more time at:

-What are the 4 pillars of SEO:
+The four pillars of SEO: